vega/vega-loader-parquet/README.md

 This package extends Vega's set of data format parsers to support the type `"parquet"` in Vega version 5.0 and higher.
 It can load Parquet binary data using the [`hyparquet`](https://github.com/hyparam/hyparquet) library.
 Internally, this package uses hyparquet to parse Parquet files and provides the data in a format suitable for Vega visualizations.

+You can try the Parquet loader in our Observable notebook examples on [Observable](https://observablehq.com/@vega/vega-lite-and-apache-parquet).

 ## Usage Instructions

 ### Browser Use